I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ns-irb-_ideregisters.md

 `bSectorNumberReg`

 Specifies the contents of the ATA Sector Number register.

+`bCylLowReg`

+Specifies the contents of the ATA Cylinder Low register.

+`bCylHighReg`

+Specifies the contents of the ATA Cylinder High register.

+`bDriveHeadReg`

+Specifies the contents of the ATA Device/Head register.

+`bCommandReg`

+Specifies the contents of the ATA Command register.

+`bReserved`

+Reserved for future use.
+The miniport driver shall not use this field.

 ## Remarks
 The information reported in the IDEREGISTERS structure is intended to be a superset of the information contained in <a href="..\ntdddisk\ns-ntdddisk-_ideregs.md">IDEREGS</a>.
 Microsoft might expand the contents of the IDEREGISTERS structure in the future.
 If you need a structure whose size is stable across different versions of the operating system, you should use <b>IDEREGS</b>.